Landau Levels in a Magnetic Field

 The nonrelativistic Hamiltonian for an electron in a magnetic field , where is vector potential, is given by

 For a constant field in the direction, , it is convenient to work in cylindrical coordinates, .
 With a convenient choice of gauge, the vector potential can be represented by

 The Schrödinger equation for is given by

 The equation is separable in cylindrical coordinates, and we can write

 for definite values of the angular and linear momenta.
 We consider only angular momentum anticlockwise about the axis.
 We set and consider only motion in a plane perpendicular to the magnetic field.
 Introducing atomic units , the radial equation reduces to

-The solution with the correct boundary conditions as
+The solution with the correct boundary conditions as is given by

-is an associated Laguerre polynomial.
+where is an associated Laguerre polynomial.
 The corresponding energy eigenvalues are